motorcycle tours cambodia & LAOS

 Accommodation will be in a quality guest house.

-To start the day we have a short ride out of Attapue to take a look at a huge old Russian missile, a remnant of the Vietnam War and a reminder of the harsh history of this region.
+To start the day we have a short tarmac ride out of Attapeu to take a look at a huge old Russian missile, a remnant of the Vietnam War and a reminder of the harsh history of this region.

 From here it’s onto some great dirt roads that climb into the hills.
-We’ll stop for selfies and photos at a long abandoned Russian tank rusting alongside the track before continuing along the trail, enjoying fantastic panoramic views over the forests and Xe Kaman Lake.
+We’ll stop for selfies and photos at a long abandoned Russian tank rusting alongside the track before continuing along the trail, enjoying fantastic panoramic views over the forests.
 The landscape here is stunning – it’s hard to imagine that so much conflict went on in those rolling hills.

 Stopping for lunch with the locals in Chaleunxai village, in the afternoon we continue to ride upwards, climbing up to almost 1,300 meters and passing through hill tribe villages only found in the south of Laos.